What's Hot

 5. ‘All history is important, but technology history is the most important.’

-The Cold War resulted in the development of nuclear weapons and missiles capable of delivering them anywhere on the planet.
+The Cold War resulted in the development of nuclear weapons and missiles capable of delivering them anywhere.

-As a result, the internet was developed as a war-proof communication medium.
-Following that, a slew of similar advancements crept into every part of our life.
+As a result, the Internet was developed as a war-proof communication medium.
+Following that, many similar advancements crept into every part of our life.

 But does this imply that the modern world owes its existence to the existential struggle between the United States and the erstwhile Soviet Union?